The Seven Sisters - Matariki and the Pleiades - Updated!

 Come together with your community for a Matariki ritual that uses all the ideas above: Fire and warmth, food, reflection, hopes and dreams, stories, nature, and games.

-To discuss ways to celebrate the sacred in daily life, contact me at firstname.lastname@example.org and see www.dreamlifenz.com
+To discuss ways to celebrate the sacred in daily life, contact me at email@example.com and see www.dreamlifenz.com Now offering professional astrology reports to kick start our conversations, and see how what's happening in the sky relates to your life.

 Information on Matariki traditions in New Zealand is from the Te Papa Museum of New Zealand website.